mezeirobert0/caesar-cipher-decoder/README.md

 ### Visual Studio

-Double-click on `ooplab2extra.sln` after opening the folder of the project
+Double-click on `ooplab2extra.sln` after opening the folder of the project and debug the program.

 ### Terminal